All Episodes

 They should be the party that brings our troops home, and they're not.

-We're angry that they are not doing what we elected them for, and that's to bring the troops home.
+We're angry that they are not doing what we elected them for, and that's to bring the truth.

-And I think that we have to look at each person, not their party, not say, oh, we're gonna give her or we're gonna give him a free pass because they're a Democrat, but we're going to attack the Republican just because they're a Republican.
+And I think that we have to quickly look at each person, not their party, not say, oh, we're going to give her or we're going to give him a free pass because they're a Democrat, but we're going to attack the Republican just because they're a Republican.

 And I know there's some Republicans who have also governed with integrity.

-So that's uh Nancy Pelosi's uh opponent coming up uh in the In the uh eight elections.
+So that's Nancy Pelosi's opponent coming up in the 08 elections.

-Four months later, Dingle appeared in the Speaker's Conference Room to walk through a bill that would override California's attempts to combat global warming by raising fuel efficiency standards, strip the EPA of its authority to regulate greenhouse gases and promote a controversial effort to turn coal into liquid fuel.
+Four months later, Dingell appeared in the Speaker's conference room to walk through a bill that would override California's attempts to combat global warming by raising fuel efficiency standards, strip the EPA of its authority to regulate greenhouse gases and promote a controversial effort to turn coal into liquid fuel.

-This time Pelosi was in no mood to mollify Dingle.
+This time, Pelosi was in no mood to mollify Dingell.

 The environmental cost would be too severe, the political cost for the Democrats too high.